PAGSAdmin/PIF-PUF/README.md

 ## Self-Reflection via Questionnaire
 - **Intent**: Opt in to explore your story style with a 20–50 yes/no questionnaire (to be developed by xAI and psych experts, targeted for Q1 2026), personalizing your PIF/PUF experience with insights tied to filter preferences and custom feed tweaks.
 - **Description**: This enhancement will use Grok’s AI to cluster users into ~100 narrative types based on storytelling traits (e.g., agency, communion), refined by experts.
 Responses will be anonymized with differential privacy and k-anonymity to prevent re-identification, ensuring no data sharing.
-Email paulinea.gonensmith@gmail.com to join the waitlist and stay updated.
+Contact me to join the waitlist and stay updated.

 ## Getting Started
 To use PIF/PUF, follow these steps: